justeattakeaway/pie/apps/pie-docs/src/engineers/web-components/overview.md

 Currently, this technology is supported by all browsers, making it possible to have one central library that will work with most frontend frameworks.

-The long-term aim will be to migrate JET teams over to this Web Component System, so we have one single source of truth for our global PIE components.
+The long-term aim will be to migrate JET teams over to this Web Component system, so we have one single source of truth for our global PIE components.

----
+{% notification {

-## Component status
+  type: "information",

-You can find the documentation for all of our components on this site in the **Components** section.
+  message: "Our web components can be used via the [@justeattakeaway/pie-webc](https://npmjs.com/package/@justeattakeaway/pie-webc) library.
+Individual component packages are also available, but we advise sticking to the single entry point."

-For a list of which components are supported in each of our libraries, please refer to the [Component Status page](/components/component-status/).
+} %}

 ___